johanbook/docs/docs/databases/relational_databases/migrations.md

 );
 ```

-Assume, the the need arise to specify last and first name.
+Assume, that the need arise to specify last and first name.
 Then the following
 can be a suitable migration script:

 ```sql